 A “lapsus manus”.
 I intended to play 4. e5 and f4 as, for instance against Nimzovitch at San Remo 1930, but instead I made the move with the bishop first.

-This must have been a very upsetting moment, I thought, for the ruthless and once-invincible Alekhine: paired against a truly formidable opponent, in Round 1 of the strongest tournament ever convened, at a time when he is fighting for his sagging career, he has already, at move 4, made a strategic error.
+This must have been a very upsetting moment, I thought, for the once-invincible Alekhine: paired against a formidable opponent, in Round 1 of the strongest tournament ever convened, at a time when he is fighting for his sagging career, he has already, at move 4, made a strategic error.
 I could only imagine how the blood must have run cold in his veins.
-But as we have seen, his indomitable will prevailed – a tremendous example of the mettle of one of the greatest masters of all time.
+But as we have seen, his will prevailed – an example of the mettle of one of the greatest masters of all time.

-So, after playing over this excellent game, I turned to Reinfeld’s book, a most engaging anthology of chess essays and anecdotes (sadly, long out of print).
-As I leafed through the pages I came to a section called The Modern Masters, and in particular there was a page of old black-and-white photos of Alekhine, including the one below (forgive the poor quality; I just snapped it with my camera phone a minute ago):
+So, after playing over this excellent game, I turned to Reinfeld’s book, an engaging anthology of chess essays and anecdotes (sadly, long out of print).
+As I leafed through the pages I came to a section called The Modern Masters, and in particular there was a page of old black-and-white photos of Alekhine, including the one below (forgive the poor quality; I just snapped it with my phone’s camera a minute ago):

-I could see at once this was an older Alekhine, and turned to the notes at the back of the book to see where the picture was taken.
-Imagine my surprise to find that it was actually from Round 1 of the Nottingham tournament – the very game I had just been examining.
+I could see this was an older Alekhine, and turned to the notes at the back of the book to see where the picture was taken.
+Imagine my surprise to find that it was actually from Round 1 of the Nottingham tournament – the very game I had just been looking at.
 And on closer inspection, I saw that the position on the board was just after 4 … dxe4 – the very move at which Alekhine had made his mistake!

 In this photo Alekhine is pausing to light a cigarette, trying to appear calm, but you can see from the tension in his mouth and shoulders, and from his awkward posture, that he must have been utterly shocked and dismayed.
 This was an amazing find – in these two dusty old books I had stumbled upon a unique, multidimensional and psychologically profound glimpse of a 70-year-old moment, involving perhaps the greatest player who ever lived.